Spaiz4564/Yung-Dental/README.md

 Website of a fictional Dental Laboratory called "Yung Dental".

 ## ✨ Features

-- nice
-- [x] Responsive Layout
+- Responsive Layout
-- [x] Differentiated navigation for mobile layout
+- Differentiated navigation for mobile layout

 ## 🛠️ Technologies Used